Chalarangelo/30-seconds-of-code/CONTRIBUTING.md

 - Be part of the discussion by helping out with [existing issues](https://github.com/kriadmin/30-seconds-of-python-code/issues) or talking on our [gitter channel](https://gitter.im/30-seconds-of-python-code/Lobby).
 - Submit [pull requests](https://github.com/kriadmin/30-seconds-of-python-code/pulls) with snippets you have created (see below for guidelines).
 - Fix typos in existing snippets, improve snippet descriptions and explanations or provide better examples.
+- Before submitting a PR for any new snippets go through [this](https://github.com/kriadmin/30-seconds-of-python-code/projects/1) project.
+If your snippet is not there, then go ahead and submit a PR.
+Else if it is in the done column, sorry it has been already implemented.If it is in any other column submit a PR and give the card's link in the description section of PR.

 ### Snippet submission and Pull request guidelines